octoxalis/ilite/README.md

 #### Tip

-Have a look at [iliter page] and inspect the console to see which **RegExp** are used and the amount of milliseconds to process the _ilited_ file (should be roughly 0.1 ms per line).
+Have a look at [iliter page] and inspect the console to see which **RegExp** are used and the amount of milliseconds to process the _ilited_ file: should be roughly around ten lines per millisecond (on my i7-6600 CPU computer).

 [iliter page]: https://iliter.netlify.app